Itera/ReactVR-kurs/README.md

 👉 **Tips:** If you have troubles with adding the texture.
 Try to save the .png to your static_assets folder and try to access the .png from there!

 ## Task 5 - Add animation to your 3D Model! 💥
 Now, lets add some animation to our 3D component 🤓!
-In this task, we will learn how to make the **death-star.obj** spin itself and play a sound whenever clicking on it!
+In this task, we will learn how to make the **death-star.obj** spin itself.

 ❓ In file **components/introduction/intro3dModel.vr.js** import `Animated` and convert your Model to an `AnimatedModel` by defining it as described below inside your `render` function.
 Change the `Model` to `AnimatedModel`.